This post may contain affiliate links. Please see my disclosure policy for details.

 If you wanted to sample some whisky, there are plenty of bottles to take away to taste afterward.
 I personally did this as I was driving.

 If you weren’t planning on driving, so you can drink, then you can easily get the First Group bus service 59 from Stirling city centre to arrive at Deanston.
 It should only take 25 mins.

 From Edinburgh or Glasgow, you can catch a train to Stirling and then the bus service to Deanston but it will take around 75-90 minutes.

 There is lots of free Deanston Distillery Parking for customers wishing to visit the Gift shop, restaurant, and those wishing to go on a tour.

 I saw lots of small cars, larger vehicles, and camper vans parking here so there’s lots of room for whatever vehicle you have.

 Deanston Distillery tour costs and when do tours run?

-The visitor centre is open from 10am until 5pm and there are multiple tours that run throughout the day.
-There are also lot’s of different type of whisky tours provided by Deanston Distillery, depending on your preferences;
+The visitor centre is open from 10 am until 5 pm and there are multiple tours that run throughout the day.
+There are also lots of different types of whisky tours provided by Deanston Distillery, depending on your preferences;

 What to expect on a Deanston Distillery Outlander Tour

-No modern technology is used in making the whisky, so it’s a traditional process which is fascinating to learn about.
+No modern technology is used in making the whisky, so it’s a traditional process that is fascinating to learn about.